Xonshiz/comic-dl/ReadMe.md

 If your're planning to open an issue for the script or ask for a new feature or anything that requires opening an Issue, then please do keep these things in mind.

 ### Reporting Issues
 If you're going to report an issue, then please run the script again with the "-v or --verbose" argument.
 It should generate a file in the same directory, with the name "Error Log.log".
 Copy that log file's data and post it on a [Gist](https://gist.github.com/) and share that gist's link while reporting the issue here.
+Make sure you **EDIT OUT YOUR USERNAME AND PASSWORD**, if supplied within the command.

 If you don't include the verbose log, there are chances it'll take time to fix the issue(s) you're having.